The ACHIEVE ambition is to see the elimination of viral hepatitis in Europe by 2030.

 ‘Building an EU Action Plan to drive forward the elimination of viral hepatitis by 2030’ Workshop, Brussels

 In December 2019, the ACHIEVE coalition hosted a multi-stakeholder workshop ‘Building an EU Action Plan to drive forward the elimination of viral hepatitis by 2030’ in Brussels.
 Our expert speakers came from a variety of backgrounds from the ECDC, WHO, the Spanish Ministry of Health, and FIND.
 The workshop’s fruitful discussions led to the development of a number of considerations for what the EU can do to support the elimination of hepatitis by 2030 which have been compiled in the workshop report.
-These considerations cover a range of topics including improving monitoring commitments so that the EU will fulfill its commitments to the United Nation’s Sustainable Development Goals (UN SDGs), increasing preventative efforts such as the promotion of hepatitis B vaccination, and enhancing the diagnosis and links to care especially for vulnerable populations supporting in the delivery of UN SDGs on health and fighting discrimination.
-Eliminating hepatitis would be a major public health success story for Europe, improving people’s lives and contributing to a reduction in liver related death (including liver cancer and cirrhosis) and can contribute to the delivery of the UN SDGs.
-As the EU is gearing up in its battle against cancer it is important that actions to eliminate hepatitis are incorporated into the wider Europe’s Beating Cancer Plan.

 Stories to Inspire: how national, regional and local initiatives are helping to achieve viral hepatitis elimination.

-Inspiring initiatives aimed at eliminating viral hepatitis are taking place across Europe.
-What we lack is a European framework to coordinate and direct policy efforts towards the common goal of achieving hepatitis elimination by 2030.
 With the help of local organisations and professionals working in the field, the ACHIEVE Coalition has put together a collection of case studies from ten different countries: Croatia, Germany, Ireland, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain-Catalonia and UK-Scotland.
 The case studies showcase projects on screening and diagnosis among risk groups (such as PWIDs, prisoners and homeless), better linkage to care and awareness raising among healthcare professionals that can provide inspiration for future work and cooperation at EU level and among Member States.
 This is not an exclusive list and we are aiming to collect more stories in the course of 2020.

 Time for the EU to act on viral hepatitis elimination